 - Maintain a healthy eating pattern with calorie restriction in the post-fasting period.
 After being deprived of food for an entire day having a heavy iftar/sahul may lead to gastric problems.

-- Include nutritious food like fruits, whole grains, two to three servings of vegetables that are rich in vitamins, fibre, and provide nutrients with restricted calories.
+- Include nutritious food like fruits, whole grains, and two to three servings of vegetables that are rich in vitamins, and fibre, and provide nutrients with restricted calories.

 - Eat slowly, chew your food well, and do not exceed the normal portion of food that you regularly eat.